HOW CLIMBING SHOES ARE RESOLED: INTRO

 - Once you can cut through the rubber, it helps to peel some of it away with the pliers and apply the heat directly to the glue.

 - Use the worn piece of rubber as a template when cutting the new rubber.
-It is a good idea to cut the new piece slightly larger than the old piece.
+Cutting the new piece slightly larger than the old piece is a good idea.
 You can remove any overlap later.

-- Glue the new rubber to the shoe with a heavy-duty contact cement.
+- Glue the new rubber to the shoe with a block of heavy-duty contact cement.
 Most kits will supply this.

 - Use the rubber mallet to attach the sole firmly to the shoe.

-- Give the cement plenty of time to cure before doing any more work on the shoe.
+- Give the cement time to cure before doing more work on the shoe.

 - Use the power sander (such as Dremel Sander) to sand down any overlapping rubber.